gracehikes/proj_dating_essays_tSNE_clusters/README.md

 # Methodology
 While it is easy to understand and visualize two or three dimensions, it becomes impossible with the high-dimensional space of text embeddings.
 Google and Facebook have a couple of the current state-of-the-art language embedding algorithms out there.
 Google’s Universal Sentence Encoder which produces 512 embedding dimensions while Facebook’s Infersent churns out a whopping 4,096 dimensions!

-One of the ways of trying to visualize high-dimensional data is a tool called t-distributed Stochastic Neighbor Embedding or t-SNE.
+One of the ways of trying to visualize high-dimensional data is a tool called t-distributed Stochastic Neighbor Embedding (t-SNE).
 With t-SNE, we can look at the embeddings in two or three dimensional space.
 This is useful for checking if clusters existed in the data.

 My analysis scope:
 * apply Google's Universal Sentence Encoder and get 512 embedding dimensions for each essay
-* apply t-Stochastic Neighbor Embedding (t-SNE) algorithm and reduce high-dimensional embeddings from 512 down to 2
+* apply t-SNE algorithm and reduce high-dimensional embeddings from 512 down to 2
-* limiting essay lengths to first 30, 70 and 140 characters and check for clusters in 2-dimensional visualized space
+* limit essay lengths to first 30 / 70 / 140 characters and check for visual clusters in 2-dimensional space
 * explore presence of clusters along features like dating app user's age, gender and pet preference

 <p align="center">